emyann/prisma-uml/README.md

 ### Using a local server with Docker

-You might prefer to not send you diagram over the wire for some reason, `prisma-uml` allows you to specify a custom/local server.
+You might want to avoid sending your diagram over the wire for some reason, `prisma-uml` allows you to specify a custom/local server.
 You could easily run your own local server using Docker:

 ```sh
 docker run -d -p 8080:8080 plantuml/plantuml-server:jetty